solution for infusion

 generalised pain in the back, neck or chest

-effects on the eye, including irritation, itching, redness, increased tears, blurred vision
+effects on the eye, including irritation, itching, redness, increased tears, blurred

 numbness, tingling or pins and needles sensation